Version 0.0.9 -- Last Updated 2022/4/20

 grammatical formatting hangs off the top & bottom, or left & right sides of the

 character flow.
-A few pictures of all this are posted at the endd of this section.
+A couple pictures of all this are posted below.

-This was a useful linguistic research tool.
-This framework was a means by which to
+This was a useful linguistic/semiotic research tool.
+This framework was a means by

-create a language that is not merely objective in its ties to mathematics, but
+which to create a written language that was not merely objective in its ties to

-objective in all its assertions, as it was to be integrated with my other project on
+mathematics, but objective in all its assertions, as it was to be integrated with one

 The original project outline for Snork was poorly ideated and posted